Panda381/PicoLibSDK/Readme.txt

 !Pico - sample programs for base Raspberry Pico module.

+!Picoino10 - SD card contents with sample programs and loader for Picoino.

 !PicoinoMini - SD card contents with sample programs and loader for PicoinoMini.

-!Picoino10 - SD card contents with sample programs and loader for Picoino.

 !PicoPad08 - SD card contents with sample programs and loader for PicoPad
 	beta 0.8.

 !PicoPad10 - SD card contents with sample programs and loader for PicoPad
 	version 1.0.

+!PicoPadVGA - SD card contents with sample programs and loader for PicoPadVGA.

 !Picotron - SD card contents with sample programs and loader for Picotron.